Roger R. Bate

-Roger Redmond Bate (17 January 1923 - 18 March 2009) was a brigadier general, Rhodes Scholar, professor, and scientist who had held a variety of positions with the Air Force, Texas Instruments, and the Software Engineering Institute at Carnegie Mellon University.
+Roger Redmond Bate (17 January 1923 - 18 March 2009) was a brigadier general, Rhodes Scholar, professor, and scientist who held a variety of positions with the Air Force, Texas Instruments, and the Software Engineering Institute at Carnegie Mellon University.

 Education

 Born in 1923 in Denver, Bate began college at Caltech as a chemistry major studying under Linus Pauling in 1941.
 During World War II, he enlisted in the U.S. Army Air Corps on 10 December 1942 and entered the U.S. Military Academy at West Point on 1 July,1944.
 He graduated in 1947 and spent the next three years studying as a Rhodes Scholar at the Magdalen College, Oxford, UK, where he earned a B.Sc. degree in nuclear physics in 1950 (reclassified as a master's degree in 1954).
 From 1951 to 1952, he served with the 10th Engineer Combat Battalion in Korea.
 In 1957, Bate graduated from the Canadian Army Staff College.
 In 1966, he earned his PhD in control systems from Stanford University.
 He was the first Permanent Professor in the Astronautics Department, and later became Vice Dean of the Air Force Academy.